Jekko07/meteor_wallet_application/README.md

 ### Open your browser and navigate to http://localhost:3000.

+### Tools Used for Managing Collections in MongoDB
+NoSQLBooster for MongoDB

 ## Contributing

 If you'd like to contribute to this project, please fork the repository and submit a pull request.